 student advisory council

-In March 2021, the Philadelphia STEM Equity Collective began the process of establishing its Steering Committee and expect it be composed of 16 seats as follows:
+The Philadelphia STEM Equity Collective's Steering Committee is to be composed of 16 seats as follows:

 A representative of the co-backbone and convener, Philadelphia Education Fund